ldt2003/AOV-DumpSkinID/README.md

 ### Non-root

 Some games may have APK integrity and signature check.
-You may need to bypass it before adding Il2CppDumper
+You may need to bypass it before adding AOV-DumpSkinID

 - Open APK file as ZIP using Winrar.
 7zip or other zip utilities
 - Rename game's libunity.so or libmain.so to libTuanMeta.so